Deleter

-Deleter is a 2022 Philippine techno-horror film directed by Mikhail Red, starring Nadine Lustre, Louise delos Reyes, McCoy de Leon, and Jeffrey Hidalgo.
+Deleter is a 2022 Philippine screenlife psychological horror thriller film directed by Mikhail Red, starring Nadine Lustre, Louise delos Reyes, McCoy de Leon, and Jeffrey Hidalgo.
 It was released theatrically on December 25, 2022 as an entry to the 2022 Metro Manila Film Festival.

-Premise
+Plot summary

-The film follows Lyra (Nadine Lustre), who works shifts at a shadowy online content moderation office where employees, known as deleters, are tasked with the process of filtering graphic uploads from reaching social media platforms.
-The responsibility of censorship proves bearable for Lyra, whom her co-workers, as well as her boss Simon (Jeffrey Hidalgo), observe as a cold person unfazed by the disturbing imagery she sees on a daily basis.
+The film follows Lyra, who works shifts at a shadowy online content moderation office where employees, known as deleters, are tasked with the process of filtering graphic uploads from reaching social media platforms.
+The responsibility of censorship proves bearable for Lyra, whom her co-workers, as well as her boss Simon, observe as a cold person unfazed by the disturbing imagery she sees on a daily basis.
 What they do not know is that Lyra hides a deep trauma.
 Lyra’s attempt to erase and forget her past has forced her to maintain an apathetic face to the horrors of the world.